 No. Exceptions to the NIH single IRB policy are automatic when local IRB review is required by federal, tribal, or state law/regulation/policy.
 The specific law/regulation/policy should be cited in the grant application/contract proposal and/or should be provided to the funding NIH Institute or Center as part of Just-in-Time requirements.
-Exceptions will only be made for the site(s) affected by the state law/regulation/policy; other sites not affected by the state law/regulation/policy will be expected to rely on the single IRB.
+Exceptions will only be made for the site(s) affected by the state law/regulation/policy; other sites not affected by the state law/regulation/policy.